Skip to Main Content

 Pastoral Care

-The life of a student can be filled with a variety of anxieties, stresses, and hardships.
-The chaplain is available to be a source of support and advisement (or simply a listening ear) to students in a variety of areas, including spiritual concerns, vocational discernment, and anxieties about school or relationships.
+The life of a student (both residential and hybrid) can be filled with a variety of anxieties, stresses, and hardships.
+The chaplain is available to be a source of encouragement and advisement (or simply a listening ear) to students in a variety of areas, including spiritual concerns, vocational discernment, and anxieties about school, family, or relationships.
+Chaplain support ranges from crisis intervention and assistance navigating institutional structures to one-on-one meetings that are focused on spiritual development and care.
 The chaplain also maintains a list of spiritual directors and therapists (many with theological training) in order to make referrals as necessary.
-Students may drop by the chaplain’s office or make an appointment.
+Students may drop by the chaplain’s office or make an appointment for in-person or virtual appointments.

 Community Worship

 The Divinity School enjoys a particularly close relationship with Duke Chapel.
 Duke Divinity School administrators and faculty are often among the guest preachers at Sunday morning worship services in Duke Chapel.
-Divinity School students have the opportunity to participate in chapel worship, either by reading scripture, serving communion, or singing in one of the chapel’s three choirs (the Chapel choir, Vespers choir, and Evensong choir), which provide choral leadership for the chapel’s various weekly services, as well as special music programs throughout the academic year, including an annual Advent performance of Handel’s Messiah and a spring performance.
+Divinity School students have the opportunity to participate in chapel worship, either by reading scripture, serving communion, or singing in one of the Chapel choirs, which provide choral leadership for the chapel’s weekly services, as well as special music programs throughout the academic year, including an annual Advent performance of Handel’s Messiah and a spring performance.